Dance Plus season 2: Super judge

 Remo D'Souza was the super judge for this season also.
-He is well known and reputed choreographer and film director.
-He has directed movies like F.A.L.T.U., Any Body Can Dance (ABCD 1 and ABCD 2), A Flying Jatt and Race 3.
-He was also judge on Jhalak Dikhla Ja and Dance India Dance (Season 1, Season 2 and Season3).
+He is a well-known and reputed choreographer and film director.
+He has directed movies like F.A.L.T.U., Any Body Can Dance (ABCD 1 and ABCD 2), A Flying Jatt, and Race 3.
+He was also a judge on Jhalak Dikhla Ja and Dance India Dance (Season 1, Season 2, and Season 3).
 He has judged many dance shows previously.